-A New Relic organization can have one of several types of plans that govern how billing scheduling is handled.
+A New Relic organization can have one of several types of plans that govern how your billing is scheduled and implemented.
 Here are the main options:

 - Pay-as-you-go: With this option, billing happens at the end of each calendar month.
 There are no payment commitments past the current month and an organization can cancel at any time.
 An organization's first end-of-month bill includes billable usage starting from when their credit card information was input into New Relic.

-- Contracts: Contract options include our annual pool of funds option.
-With contracts, an estimate of long-term expected usage (ingested data and billable users) is created and there's an agreed upon payment commitment.
+- Commitment contracts: Commitment contract options include our volume plan, our savings plan, and other options.
+With commitment contracts, an estimate of long-term expected usage is created and there's an agreed upon payment commitment.
 If an organization's usage exceeds that commitment, the excess usage is billed at the previously agreed-upon rates.
 These are available primarily to Pro and Enterprise edition organizations.